-A 3-day “gaming fair and exhibition” sums up the event, which features the usual attractions of such occasions, many of which naturally require swift fingers and fast reflexes:
+A 3-day “gaming fair and exhibition” sums up the event, which features the usual attractions of such occasions, many of which naturally require swift thumbs and fast reflexes:

 - Dozens of stands offering the latest games and hardware to view and try

-- Exhibitors typically include such behemoths as PlayStation, Nintendo, HP and Xbox, but also indies and related organisations
+- Exhibitors typically include such behemoths as PlayStation, Nintendo, HP, Ubisoft, and Xbox, but also indies and related organisations

 - Live eSports events